qubitrenegade/qubitrenegade.github.io/_posts/2018-02-04-Chef-Testing.md

 Allows you to automate validation of your Cookbook.
 "I expect my cookbook to create /etc/httpd/my-site.conf, with the string qubitrenegade.com"

 Annie Hedgpeth wrote an amazing [tutorial on InSpec](http://www.anniehedgie.com/inspec/).
 Seriously, go read it.
 It will change your life.
-It's the difinitive guide.
+It's the definitive guide.

 ## Conclusion

-If we run our RuboCop, FoodCritic, ChefSpec, and Test Kitche, we can be more confident that our code will do what we expect "in the wild".
-By writing our tests first we give ourself a check list of features our code needs to have, which enables us to form and execute a plan, instead of meandering through our code.
+If we run our RuboCop, FoodCritic, ChefSpec, and Test Kitchen, we can be more confident that our code will do what we expect "in the wild".
+By writing our tests first we give our self a check list of features our code needs to have, which enables us to form and execute a plan, instead of meandering through our code.
 All of this helps us save time because we're no longer waiting for long build processes to find simple syntax errors we can be finding locally.